 It only takes a few ingrown hairs to spoil a silky-smooth shave.
 And all it requires to trigger those is for dead skin cells to clog your hair follicles, causing short but growing hairs to get stuck under the skin’s surface.
 But why the angry bumps and irritation?
 And how do you calm them?

-Essentially, your skin treats ingrown hairs as it would any foreign object—it initiates an immune response, complete with redness and inflammation.
+The thing with shaving is, even if you use the best razors for women it can still lead to ingrown hair.
+And once formed, your skin treats ingrown hairs as it would any foreign object—it initiates an immune response, complete with redness and inflammation.
 The results are not pretty, and can also be quite painful.
 Thankfully, prepping your skin properly and shaving with the best razors for women can make a huge difference.

 To find out what works, we spoke with Toyah Warnock, organic chemistry PhD student and co-founder of eco-friendly razor brand Lane 44.
 She debunked some shaving myths and shared expert advice on how to avoid ingrown hairs altogether.